Teen Co-occurring Disorder Treatment

 - Understand substance use and mental disorders

-- Get the right treatment for you
+- Determine the right treatment for your teen

 - Learn healthy ways to cope